mozilla/fathom-trainees/README.md

   * Switch to specifying coefficients as a Map instead of an Array.
   * rulesetMaker function no longer takes any params.
 In Fathom 3, all weighting is done internal to the framework.
   * All rules should return a value between 0 and 1, representing a confidence.
 ZEROISH and ONEISH constants are no longer needed.
+  * `ruleset()` takes its rules as an array rather than as a flat sequence of arguments.